abuhmhai/Stock-Price-Prediction-X/README.md

 <br>
 <img src='images/Closing_Price_and_Time.png'>

-We can see from the above graph that Telsa shares have tremendous growth in the 2020-2021 period.
+We can see from the above graph that ACB shares have tremendous growth in the 2020-2021 period.
 <br>
 If we follow the news, it can be due to

 1. Emission Credit Sales
-2. Tesla entering the Fast-Growing Compact SUV Market
-3. Starting production in China
+2. Starting production in VietNam

 For the rest of the Companies, we can see that COVID-19 is the primary factor affecting the 2020-2021 period.
 <br>